 Chaucer continued to be successful in his various professions.
 Several years later, in 1374, Chaucer was appointed Controller of Customs, then in 1386 he served as the Kentish MP and the Justice of the Peace.
 By 1389, he was working as the Clerk of the King’s Works, overseeing projects concerning religious buildings.
 He held posts serving both Edward III and Richard II, Edward’s successor.

-Chaucer disappears from records in 1400AD, and is though to have died around this time, aged 57.
+Chaucer disappears from records in 1400AD, and is thought to have died around this time, aged 57.
 He was the first poet to be buried in Westminster Abbey’s Poet’s Corner.

 Writing The Canterbury Tales

 In Medieval England, most people were illiterate.
 This is why Church stain glass windows and wall paintings depict bible stories- it helped the congregation follow the biblical stories.
 If you were lucky enough to receive an education, however, then you would have learnt French and Latin, the language of the Court and the Church.
 Chaucer, due to his family’s wealth and connection, was one of the fortunate people who learnt to read and write.

 Chaucer was not a professional writer but wrote for pleasure, for his own amusement and that of his family and friends.
 His poetry was a great favourite of the King’s.
 Chaucer wrote in Middle English, writing works such as Troilus and Criseyde and House of Fame.
 Though not the first to write in the vernacular, he appears to be instrumental in popularising it.
 Whilst working as Controller of Customs and Justice of Peace in 1386, however, he began writing his most famous works- The Canterbury Tales.